Curing a ham is fun and the results are often better than store-bought. Here’s how to get it done properly and safely.

 Want to create a smoked ham at home but aren’t sure how to do it?
 The key to creating a ham like the ones you normally purchase during the holidays is the process for curing a fresh ham.
 Without knowing how to cure a fresh ham, you won’t achieve the same flavor or deep red color of a traditional holiday ham.

 This is the simplest of all cures.
 Just salt, nitrite, water, and time.
 A lot of recipes call for garlic, spices, celery, and more, but they just don’t penetrate.
 I debunk this myth in my article on marinating.

 NOTE ON INJECTING: Once upon a time this recipe recommended injecting the meat with cure, but that made it difficult to use the Curing Calculator properly and we were getting reports from readers who had spots of meat in the center that were not properly cured because of improper injection.
-If you want to speed things up, you can inject, but inject a lot and make your injections about 1" apart.
+If you are interested in curing a ham but want to speed things up, you can inject with the cure, but inject a lot and make your injections about 1″ apart.
 This will knock about 30% off the curing time, but I can’t guarantee that.

 Up your game: Join our Pitmaster Club.
 Try it out for free for 30 days.
 No credit card is needed.
 No spam.
 Join now and Be Amazing!

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Prep.
 If your ham has skin, remove it and all the fat cap.
 You can use the skin to make cracklins.
 Skin and fat just do not add flavor.
 I debunk this myth in my article on fat caps.
 Besides, fat on a ham only slows the penetration of the cure and will get gelatinous after curing like this image.